betterscientificsoftware/bssw.io/CuratedContent/PullRequestSizeConsiderations.md

 * Autotools removed and CMake no longer optional

-During this transition period, there would be agreement not to make any public releases or change Autotools build logic in any significant way (small changes may have to be accomodated).
+During this transition period, there would be agreement not to make any public releases or change Autotools build logic in any significant way (small changes could be accomodated).
 There is also probably a small amount of software engineering required to enable the code base to temporarily operate in this intermediate state.
 The effort to develop and maintain that temporary code is likely worth the impact it has on enabling the work